RosalineFranklin/debugging-portfolio/README.md

 Each project folder contains:
 - `buggy_code.c` or `.cpp` → original code with errors
 - `fix_code.c` or `.cpp` → corrected version
-- `debugging_notes.md` → detailed explanation of the debugging process
+- `project scenario doc file` → detailed explanation of the scenario, buggy code, fixed code, lessons learned, and tools used

 ---